Table of contents

 - Products containing less than 70 percent organic content may identify specific ingredients as organic in the ingredients list.

-While conventional baby formula also contains the essential nutrients necessary for your baby’s growth, it also may come with some unknowns that are worth noting.
+While conventional powder formula also contains the essential nutrients necessary for your baby’s growth, it also may come with some unknowns that are worth noting when formula feeding.

-Conventional formulas typically contain a longer list of ingredients, with many including high fructose corn syrup or other sweeteners as the first ingredient.
-They also may contain more added colors, flavorings, and other ingredients that are still not fully understood in the research.
+Conventional formulas typically contain a longer list of GMO ingredients, with many including high fructose corn syrup, whey protein, lactose, brown rice syrup or other sweeteners as the first ingredient, depending on the formula manufacturers.
+They also may contain more added colors, flavorings, and other non organic formula ingredients that are still not fully understood in the research.
+Organic baby and toddler formula aim to emulate breast milk to provide optimal nutrients.

-Choosing an organic baby formula that contains minimal ingredients can ensure your baby is only receiving the necessary nutrition for their proper growth and development, without fillers or additives that pose no benefit to their health.
+Choosing organic baby formula brands that contain minimal ingredients can ensure your baby is only receiving the necessary nutrition for their proper growth and development, without fillers or additives that pose no benefit to their health.

-The biggest concern regarding conventional formulas are the levels of hormones and antibiotics present that pose potential health risks.
-Hormone and antibiotic intake from daily consumption of conventional formula may increase the risk of obesity and antibiotic resistance later in life, as well increase the risk for allergies.
+The biggest concerns regarding conventional formulas are the levels of hormones and antibiotics present that pose potential health risks.
+Hormone and antibiotic intake from daily consumption of conventional formula (i.e. cow's milk or cow's milk formula) may increase the risk of obesity and antibiotic resistance later in life, as well as increase the risk for allergies.
 On the contrary, organic baby formulas are hormone and antibiotic-free, since these are not allowed in organic foods.
+Thus, organic formula is typically synonymous with hypoallergenic formula.
 Choosing an organic product may help mitigate the potential risks of too many hormones or antibiotics.

 Choosing an organic baby formula can provide assurance that you are meeting your little one’s nutritional needs while also minimizing their exposure to potentially undesirable ingredients.
 Usually, organic baby formulas contain minimal ingredients, no harmful pesticides, hormones, antibiotics, and are free of heavy metals.